 Agents from these firms still provide all of the services you’d expect to receive from a traditional realtor, too.
-The service is free to try with no obligation, so it’s worth starting out here.
+Our agent-matching service is free to try with no obligation, so it’s worth starting out here.

 List your home without a realtor

 You can avoid paying Washington listing commission entirely by selling without a realtor.
 That’d save you 2.75% off your home sale.